kaz-utashiro/sdif-tools/docs/sdif/index.md

     option --light --cmy
     option --dark  --dark-cmy

-If the **BRIGHTNESS** environment variable is set in a range of 0 to 100 digit, it is used as a screen brightness.

-Currently automatic setting by [Getopt::EX::termcolor](https://metacpan.org/pod/Getopt::EX::termcolor) module works only on macOS Terminal.app and iTerm.app.
-If you are using other terminal application, set the **BRIGHTNESS** or write a module.
+Automatic setting is done by [Getopt::EX::termcolor](https://metacpan.org/pod/Getopt::EX::termcolor) module and it works with macOS Terminal.app and iTerm.app, and other XTerm compatible terminals.
+This module accept environment variable [TERM\_BGCOLOR](https://metacpan.org/pod/TERM_BGCOLOR) as a terminal background color in a form of `#FFFFFF`.

 Option **--autocolor** is set by default, so override it to do nothing to disable.